Quantum Optics Fundamentals

 Photon

-The elementary particle of light and all forms of electromagnetic radiation.
-Massless, travels at c, carries energy E=hν.
+Elementary particle of light.
+Massless, travels at c, carries energy E = hν.

 Entanglement